 Are you planning to replace your home’s siding soon?
 If so, we have good news for you!
 There is a huge variety of materials, styles, and colors available now than ever before.
 The bad news?
 You have a wider variety of materials, styles, and colors to choose from than ever before!
 But here are some key considerations to keep in mind to help you wade through all your options.

 Think of siding as apparel for your home.
-Not only does it protect to your home, providing insulation and a shield from the weather, it also adds personality, color and texture to your house.
+Not only does it protect your home, providing insulation and a shield from the weather, but it also adds personality, color, and texture to your house.

 Consumer Reports describes four main types of siding, all of which we see in the South:

 - Vinyl Siding – The most popular siding material due to its low price and minimal upkeep.
 It resists warping, insects and water, but can rattle, crack or melt.

 - Plastic Siding – This siding also requires little upkeep and can resemble cedar.
 It is thicker than vinyl and resists impact better in cold weather, but is more expensive than vinyl.